 Wednesday, September 11, 2013

-Note: This reaction to 9/11 piece was originally published by STYLE Weekly on May 15, 2002.
+Note: This reaction to 9/11 piece was written by yours truly.
+It was originally published by STYLE Weekly on May 15, 2002.

 Washing in on what poet William Butler Yeats (1865-1939) might have called a “blood-dimmed tide,” the specter of evil suddenly emerged from the periphery of modern life eight months ago.
 In the blue skies of the time before 9/11’s sucker punch, the notion of pure evil had an Old World air about it.
 Absolutes, such as good and evil, had no seat at the table of postmodern thinking.

 After 9/11, a generation of Americans suddenly learned a bitter lesson: Evil never went away.
-It had gone out of style, as a concept, only because times were so easy.
 Living in a land of plenty, it had gotten to be a pleasant habit to avert our eyes from evil-doings in lands of want.
+Evil had gone out of style, as a concept, only because times were so easy.

 Wasn’t it evil to deliberately dump tons of potent pesticide into the James River during the ’70s to make a greedy buck?
-Once it was in Virginia’s water, it turned out that Kepone wasn’t much different from a bio-terror agent in the same water.
+Once it was in Virginia’s water, Kepone wasn’t so different from a bio-terror agent in the same water.

 With the news seeping out of the cloisters about child-molesting priests and the Catholic Church’s systematic cover-ups, whose betrayal was more evil, the molester or the higher-ups who hid and facilitated his crimes?